magfest/resource-mgmt-app/docs/directory-structure.md

 - If it's route-specific: `app/routes/<area>/helpers.py`
 - If it's cross-cutting: `app/` root (like `line_details.py`)
 - If it's a template partial: `app/templates/components/`

-### "Why isn't there a services layer?"

-Flask apps typically keep business logic in route handlers or helper modules.
-We use `helpers.py` files for reusable logic.
-A services layer could be added if complexity grows.